Tuesday, October 15, 2024

 This region of the coast has an interesting history and a series of man-made blunders that have severely affected the ecology and geography of the dunes and coastal erosion.
 I have touched on this previously in posts from here but just to recap, the trees were originally planted in the dunes because the natural forests had been felled by locals, including fishermen.
 The dunes then moved inland to envelope the town and then the solution was to plant a new forest.
 This took time and alot of hard work as the trees had to be watered at the start.

 Today we have coastal erosion as a major threat especially to the beaches and houses on the sea front.
 A scientific paper by Oliva, Olcina and Ollero from the Universities of Alicante and Zaragoza, recently examined historical data from 1930's to date, and concluded that the erosion is being caused by several factors.
 These include the reducing flows from the Segura river catchment, reductions in suspended sediment loads delivered to Guardamar estuary because of numerous dams in the catchment, the influence of climate change on sea levels and also frequency of major storms in the Mediterranean, the incorrect building of an inverted sea defence that restricts sediment movement in the coastal area where there is naturally a North to South flow.
 The barrage has restricted sediments moving south to compensate for wave erosion.
 Other developments have also influenced the redistribution of sediments and the authors cite the building of houses on the sea front that interfere with the natural movements of the shoreline.
 Since the 1930's, the beach to the north of the town has been reduced by almost 100 m and is set to continue.
-There is no doubt that the situation will worsen unless some remedial action is taken although halting long term climate change seems to be beyond all of us.
+There is no doubt that the situation will worsen unless some remedial action is taken although halting long-term climate change seems to be beyond all of us.

 Having now settled into life here, we've restarted our local cycling going to local towns and beaches including Rojales, La Mata, La Marina and inland to Doleres amounting to about 90 miles in the last 10 days.
 The cycling conditions have been ideal with temperatures over 25 C and with only a little wind.
 Today it was an afternoon ride to Rojales and back by different routes.
 Our favourite return way is besides the river on a wide gravel track.
-We spotted some late flowering Jacaranda trees on the opposite bank and unusually passed a goat herd with the goat-herder and his dog.
+We spotted some late flowering Jacaranda trees on the opposite bank and unusually, passed a goat herd with the goat-herder and his dog.
 The herder was sat under a bridge in the shade and was shouting instructions to his dog to turn the flock around as they were moving away from him down the river.
 There has been a little rain overnight but not enough to impact the river although we've heard on the news they've had a lot of rain to the south and other parts of Spain.
 I also noticed the white egrets among the goats having a mobile feast.

 Goat herd grazing on the Rio Segura river bed.
 Can you spot the Egrets?